-Basically, settling for a single stage compressor with a single speed air handler gives you a system that cuts on and off all the time.
+Settling for a single-stage compressor with a single-speed air handler gives you a system that cuts on and off all the time.
 It’s like owning a car that only travels at 0 mph and 65 mph with nothing in between.

 Even at 20 SEER, that’s not an ideal arrangement.